IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   * to publish the package file the configured Artifact repository (Artifactory or Nexus, depending on publish flag in CBS).
   * (Alternative, and commented out) to create a new [UCD component version](../Common-Backend-Scripts/README.md#45---ucdpackagingsh) version
 * `Deployment` stage to deploy to the development test environment
-  * to run the Wazi Deploy [generate command](../Common-Backend-Scripts/README.md#47---wazideploy-generatesh) including the download of the package from configured Artifact repository with Wazi Deploy Generate.
+  * to run the Wazi Deploy [generate command](../Common-Backend-Scripts/README.md#47---wazideploy-generatesh) to download the package from the configured Artifact repository and generate the Deployment Plan.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#48---wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#49---wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the deployment log files and publish them to the Azure build result.
 * `Deployment` stages to deploy to controlled test environments via a manual pipeline request and specifying the pipelineType `release` to trigger a [release pipeline process](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) that includes:
   * to create the release candidate Git tag using the [computeReleaseVersion script](../Common-Backend-Scripts/README.md#computereleaseversionsh).
-  * to execute the Wazi Deploy [generate command](../Common-Backend-Scripts/README.md#47---wazideploy-generatesh) including to retrieve the package from configured Artifact repository.
+  * to run the Wazi Deploy [generate command](../Common-Backend-Scripts/README.md#47---wazideploy-generatesh) to download the package from the configured Artifact repository and generate the Deployment Plan.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#48---wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#49---wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the deployment log files and publish them to the Azure build result.